-Agency Funds: These funds are used to report student activity funds and other resources held in a purely custodial capacity (assets equal liabilities).
-Agency funds typically involve only the receipt, temporary investment, and remittance of fiduciary resources to individuals, private organizations, or other governments.
+Custodial Funds: These funds are used to report student activity funds and other resources held in a purely custodial capacity.
+Custodial funds typically involve only the receipt, temporary investment, and remittance of fiduciary resources to individuals, private organizations, or other governments.